How Do I Know If My Water Is Contaminated?

-A water testing kit is not going to give you accurate results or piece of mind that your water is safe, especially if the sample is not taken correctly, which happens often.
+A water testing kit is not going to give you accurate results or peace of mind that your water is safe, especially if the sample is not taken correctly, which happens often.
 Whether it’s your home, office, school, gym, or a public facility, only a comprehensive water test conducted by an independent testing company can produce reliable results by using state-certified (licensed) laboratories.
 Your local health department sometimes offers to test your water for free for bacteria or nitrates, but it’s far from a comprehensive test and involves some work on your part.
 Choose a professional service that performs only testing so that you get thorough, unbiased results.
 If they find a problem, they will help you determine what your next steps should be.
 Comprehensive water testing will confirm whether your water supply contains:

 - Lead or other heavy metals